 How does the manufacturing process affect the properties of the fuel?

 Neste MY Renewable Diesel is a hydrotreated vegetable oil (HVO).
 In the production process, impurities are removed, and oxygen molecules are replaced with hydrogen.
 With this process, it is possible to produce a clean-burning fuel with similar chemical composition as fossil diesel from a variety of raw materials.
 The quality of the final product is always the same, regardless of the raw materials used.
 Other biofuels can be produced using the esterification process, and the properties of the final FAME (fatty acid methyl ester) product may depend on the raw materials used.

 What are the differences in usability between renewable diesel and other biofuels?

-Thanks to its chemical composition, Neste MY Renewable Diesel can be used in its pure form, 100% unmixed.
+Thanks to its chemical composition, Neste MY Renewable Diesel can be used neat (100% concentration).
+There is also no need to modify the engines, just refuel and drive.
 This makes it easier to meet the requirements for the use of biofuels.
 On the other hand, the maximum permissible concentration of FAME biodiesel in a mixture with fossil diesel is usually 7%*.
-Sustainable alternatives such as biogas, ethanol and biodiesel require either additional modifications to the diesel engine and/or infrastructure, or even new vehicles.
+Sustainable alternatives such as biogas, ethanol and FAME biodiesel require either additional modifications to the diesel engine and/or infrastructure, or even new vehicles.
 In all cases, this leads to additional investments.

 How long can the fuel be stored?